A Royal Artillery Officers sword, dating to the First World War.

 This example has been service sharpened for field use.
 Produced by Wilkinson of London, and sold into the trade, likely to a tailor, although there are no markings, and the space at the ricasso where this would normally be found is vacant.
 This is a good indication that this sword was produced during WW1.

-Three bar 1821 pattern hilt, with all its original shagreen grip and copper wire binding.
+Three bar 1821 pattern hilt, with chequered backpiece.
+The grip with the majority its original shagreen grip intact, and bound with copper wire binding.

 A substantial sword, with a blade length 34 inches, which would indicate a mounted officer, or perhaps Royal Horse Artillery.
 Signs of service sharpening, and some small edge nicks, but generally very good.
 No movement between blade and hilt.